EU agrees $60 Russian oil price cap, holdout Poland backs deal | Headlines

 "It will help us stabilise global energy prices, benefiting emerging economies around the world," von der Leyen said on Twitter, adding that the cap would be "adjustable over time" to react to market developments.
 The G7 price cap will allow non-EU countries to continue importing seaborne Russian crude oil, but it will prohibit shipping, insurance and re-insurance companies from handling cargoes of Russian crude around the globe, unless it is sold for less than the price cap.

 Because the most important shipping and insurance firms are based in G7 countries, the price cap would make it very difficult for Moscow to sell its oil for a higher price.
-The White House on Friday welcomed news that the EU was "coming together" on the oil price cap and said it should limit Russian revenues.
+The White House on Friday welcomed progress on the cap.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)